OP-TEE/optee_os/documentation/porting_guidelines.md

 keen on sharing their low level boot details and security implementation with the rest of the world.
-This is especially true on ARMv7-A. For ARMv8-A it looks bit better, since ARM in ARM Trusted Firmware have implemented and defined how a abstract the chain of trust (see [auth-framework.md]).
+This is especially true on ARMv7-A. For ARMv8-A it looks bit better, since ARM in ARM Trusted Firmware have implemented and defined how a abstract the chain of trust (see [auth-framework.rst]).
 We have successfully verified OP-TEE by using the authentication framework from ARM Trusted Firmware (see [optee_with_auth_framework.md] for the details).